Mobility vs flexibility: What do you actually need?

 Our team at Physio K can help you get back on track by releasing joint stiffness with manual therapy, restoring muscle function with dry needling and giving you a tailored exercise program that aligns with what you and your body needs.

 At our physio clinic in Bondi Junction, we can assess your movement, identify what’s limiting you, and build a plan that actually works for your body.
 Our goal is not just to improve range, but to make sure your body can use it.
+A personalised approach including holistic physiotherapy and strenght-base rehabilitation often provides the best long-term results.

 Ready to move better?
 Book an appointment with our physio team in Bondi Junction today.